WeirdandWhistle/https-c/README.md

 # https-c
-https in c using openSSL crytographics libarys
+https in c using Lib-Sodium crytographics libarys